rostislav-sergeenkov/modules_checklist/README.md

 ## Modules Checklist log.

-Records in database who and when installed / enabled / disabled / unistalled modules on the site.
+Records in database who has installed / enabled / disabled / uninstalled a module on the site.

-Provides administration UI (/admin/reports/modules_checklist_log) for browsing log and filtering log entries.
+Provides administration UI (/admin/reports/modules_checklist_log) for browsing log and filtering recorded events by

+ - module name,
+ - module status (required, optional or disabled),
+ - action type on module (installed, enabled, disabled, uninstalled),
+ - username and IP address,
+ - date.

+Administrator should check the log on a regular basis to ensure his site is working properly.

-# Installation and unistallation
+# Installation and uninstallation

-Install and uninstall as you would normally install / unistall a contributed Drupal module.
+Install and uninstall as you would normally install / uninstall a contributed Drupal module.
 See [http://drupal.org/documentation/install/modules-themes/modules-7]
 (http://drupal.org/documentation/install/modules-themes/modules-7)